tangentsoft/pidp8i/HACKERS.md

 directories:

      auto.def
-     autosetup/
+     autosetup/*
      configure
      Makefile.in

 Unlike with GNU Autoconf, which you may be familiar with, the `configure` script is not output from some other tool.
 It is just a driver for the Tcl and C code under the `autosetup` directory.

-If you have to modify any of these files to get some needed effect, you should try to get that change into the upstream project, then merge that change down into the local copy when it lands upstream.
+If you have to modify any of the files in `autosetup/` to get some needed effect, you should try to get that change into the upstream [Autosetup][asbs] project, then merge that change down into the local copy when it lands upstream.

 The bulk of the customization to the build system is in `auto.def`, which is a Tcl script run by `autosetup` via the `configure` script.